What You Need to Know About Reopening Your Workers’ Comp Case

 Know the Deadlines to Reopen Your Case

 New Jersey law sets a time period or statute of limitations for reopening workers’ comp cases.
-You would need to meet these deadlines or you would not be able to pursue your claim:
+You would need to meet these deadlines for workers comp claims or you would not be able to pursue your claim:

 - To reopen a workers’ comp claim, you must file it within two years from the time of your injury or your last payment of compensation.